SamuelAdamson/portfolio-2.0/api/README.md

-## api.
+## api
 <br/>

 the portfolio application requires multiple services to curate and display user metrics pertaining to github and leetcode. these services are designed to be hosted on google cloud platform (GCP).

-### load_metrics.
+### load_metrics

-the `load_metrics` service is a batch data update for metrics including github contributions, recent github repositories and leetcode problem solved count. this batch is packaged as an event-driven cloud run job triggered by a cron job (cloud scheduler) once a day. each time the batch runs, the user metrics data is overwritten entirely.
+the `load_metrics` service is a batch data update for metrics including github contributions, recent github repositories, and leetcode problem solved count. this batch is packaged as an event-driven cloud run job triggered by a cron job (cloud scheduler) once a day. each time the batch runs, the user metrics data is overwritten entirely.

-#### load_metrics - development.
+#### load_metrics (development)

 ensure that you install the dependencies from the `requirements.txt` file (`pip install -r requirements.txt`). copy the `.env.default` file contents to a `.env` file and insert the information.

 _note_: you will need to create a [github personal access token](https://github.com/settings/tokens) for authenticated api usage

-#### load_metrics - containerization.
+#### load_metrics (containerization)

 this app is containerized using docker. for installation see [docker ubuntu installation](https://docs.docker.com/engine/install/ubuntu/).